benchristelcom/benchristelcom.github.io/src/heroes4/reverse-engineering-map-file-format.md

 [Heroes of Might and Magic IV]: http://www.heroesofmightandmagic.com/heroes4/heroesofmightandmagic4iv.shtml

-Since I am currently on vacation from work, but can't seem to stay away from computers, I thought it would be fun to try to decipher the game's (binary) scenario file format.
-My motivation is partly practical: I want to make maps for the game, but the scripting system is obstructed by an obnoxiously clunky GUI (made for non-programmers, obviously).
+I thought it would be fun to try to decipher the game's (binary) scenario file format.
+This document chronicles my attempt.
+My motivation is partly practical:
+I want to make maps for the game, but the scripting system is obstructed by an obnoxiously clunky GUI (made for non-programmers, obviously).
 I'd love to be able to write scripts for the game as textual source code that then gets "compiled" into the map.
 That's probably a pipe dream, but in the short term I can still have fun reverse-engineering some binary.

 ## Chapter 1: finding the end of the thread